Ver: View Discovery in the Wild: Evaluation

-\mypar{Insights of C2} Q2 of WDC pruned 14 contained views for each noise level.
-The majority of the output views in the output share same attributes: \textit{State} and \textit{Newspaper Title}.
+\mypar{Insights of C2} Q2 of WDC pruned 18 contained views for zero/medium and 19 for high noise level.
+The majority of the output views in the output share the same attributes: \textit{State} and \textit{Newspaper Title}.
 We found that each pair of contained views are joined using different tables but the same join key, \textit{State}.
 The join key values of one join path are subsumed by the join key values of other join paths, thus the resulting view is contained in another view.